 2471.
 From adjacency matrix to the list of edges

-The simple not oriented graph is given by the adjacency matrix.
+A simple undirected graph is given by adjacency matrix.
 Print its representation as a list of edges.

 Input.
-The first line contains the number n (1 ≤ n ≤ 100) of vertices in a graph.
-Each of the next n lines contains n elements – the description of adjacency matrix.
+The first line contains the number of vertices n (1 ≤ n ≤ 100) in the graph.
+The next n lines contain the adjacency matrix of the graph.

 Output.
-Print the list of edges, ordered by the first vertex in a pair that describes an edge.
+Print the list of edges of the graph, ordered by the first vertex in each pair.

 Sample input